 Maddy received a bachelor of fine arts at Ryerson University in film studies, where she spent time producing and directing documentary films focused on uplifting voices of Indigenous youth.
 Her time spent on Indigenous youth empowerment and life promotion lead her to presenting and serving on the international planning committee for the World Indigenous Suicide Prevention Conference.
 When Maddy was not making films, she ran a student group which organized ethical and sustainable construction-based volunteer trips in India, Nepal, South Africa, and Laos.
 Maddy is also a graduate of the Canada Roots Exchange Indigenous Youth Policy School, and was a member of the advisory circle for Justice Canada’s promotion of the United Nations Declaration on the Rights of Indigenous Peoples.

 Maddy loves building community through sports, recreation and spending time on the land.
 She has used her love of outdoor activity and community to organize many successful fundraisers for Indigenous run organizations, including an annual bike ride for residential school victims and survivors on September 30th.
 She also enjoys travel, visual art, and spending time with family and friends.

-Maddy hopes for a future for Indigenous education that includes access to primary to high school education for every Indigenous student in their own community.
+Maddy hopes for a future of Indigenous education that includes access to a complete K-12 education for every First Nations, Inuit, and Métis student in their own community.
 She also hopes for a future with appropriate and high quality educators and education, and for Indigenous students to see post-secondary education as a realistic option.
-She hopes to see a decline in unnecessary violent deaths and suicide among Indigenous youth, as well as justice, peace, and an end to Missing and Murdered Indigenous Women and Girls.